lucashfreitas/blog-lucasfsantos/content/posts/2020-02-09-good-pratices-to-develop-a-good-solid-web-api-architecture.md

 The most valuable part of any **enterprise** system is usually this layer as it is directly related to your user's needs This layer is directly related to our database, even though if we have the database operations in a different layer using repository patterns.

-This layer usually contains pieces of code called as `Services` that executes important task to implement the Business Roles/Needs, for example as add a User:
+This layer usually contains pieces of code called `Services` that executes important task to implement the Business Roles/Needs, for example as add a User:

 ```jsx
 service USER_SERVICE {